-A virgin female is able to lay unfertilised eggs and this is thought to be a step in the direction for the evolution of asexual reproduction in these creatures.
+A virgin female can lay unfertilized eggs, which is thought to be a step in the evolution of asexual reproduction in these creatures.

-The viability of eggs increases by 30% after the first mating which is helpful information when it comes to attempting to eradicate fleas from your pet or home.
-The quicker you can do it, the less fertile the fleas will be, therefore making it easier to tackle these parasites.
+The viability of eggs increases by 30% after the first mating, which is helpful information for eradicating fleas from your pet or home.
+The quicker you can do it, the less fertile the fleas will be, making it easier to tackle these parasites.

 How Soon After Finding A Host Do Fleas Mate?

-If you are concerned about a flea infestation, one of the key factors to consider is how quickly mating will occur, and the bad new is that it is quite quick.
+If you are concerned about a flea infestation, one of the key factors to consider is how quickly mating will occur, and the bad news is that it is quite quick.

 Once the fleas establish themselves on their host, it is known that mating can begin as quickly as eight hours later.
 The maximum time is usually around 24-34 hours.
-Before the fleas can begin mating, they must take a feed and so this becomes their first priority.
+Before the fleas can begin mating, they must take a feed, which becomes their priority.

 How do fleas mate?
-The mating process of the flea is somewhat complicated and yet it is also a very interesting subject – control the bugs with flea bombs or foggers.
+The flea’s mating process is somewhat complicated, and yet it is also a fascinating subject – control the bugs with flea bombs or foggers.

 One of the most important factors to remember is that fleas can begin mating within hours of finding a host and taking a meal.

-Therefore, it is important to maximize your efforts to rid your pet of fleas as soon as you find them to avoid the females becoming more fertile and producing more eggs.
+Therefore, it is essential to maximize your efforts to rid your pet of fleas as soon as you find them to avoid the females becoming more fertile and producing more eggs.